 The biggest cultural impact in the program, however, has come from the fourth pillar - Service.
-Community service has been demonstrated year-round in Sherry's six years as head coach.
+Community service has been demonstrated year-round in Sherry's seven years as head coach.
 On the field they have constantly hosted free soccer clinics for kids.
-Off the field, they have recently volunteered at multiple events, raised money for Relay for Life, participated in radiothons and assisted with recycling drives.
+Off the field, they have recently volunteered at multiple events, raised money for Relay for Life, participated in radiothons, visited nursing homes and assisted with recycling drives.

 A fifth pillar could be added to the revamping of the Lady Techster soccer program as well -- Winning.
 Since Sherry took over as head coach in 2007, he has developed winning individuals and winning teams year in and year out.

 The lone senior on last year's roster, goalkeeper Caitlin Updyke, became the third Lady Techster to join a professional soccer team.
 Updyke joined the IA Akranes in Iceland to compete in the Pepsi League, the country's professional division.
 The other two were defender/forward Scotti Culton who played for the Colorado Rapids Women in Fort Collins, Colo. and Olivia Lukasewich who played for the Spartans Women's and Girls' Football Club of the Scottish Women's Premier League.

 In 2010, Sherry's Lady Techsters finished with a record of 15-6 overall and 5-3 in the Western Athletic Conference, both school records.
 After being picked last in the conference preseason polls, LA Tech finished tied for third.